 Sometimes people interpret adverse events in a way which ties in with their existing negative beliefs (for example, they use the experience to support their belief that they are ‘bad’ or ‘stupid’ or ‘powerless’).
 They may use the experience as an unhelpful ‘landmark’ and relate other life events, experiences and expectations back to it.
 Berntsen, Willert and Rubin (2003), for example, found that individuals who developed PTSD after trauma exposure tended to dysfunctionally integrate the traumatic experience compared to those who did not develop PTSD.
 Those with PTSD tended to use the experience to define their identity and generate expectations for the future.

 Cognitive Processing and Integration (CPI) allows people to revisit unresolved or unhelpfully processed challenging, conflicting or traumatic experiences, in a safe and non-judgemental atmosphere, and helps them to change their limiting beliefs and ways of thinking about them.
 CPI is based upon psychological research evidence and established clinical practice.
-It brings together insights from the Thrive Programme and research into the Cognitive Interview, Critical Incident Debriefing and cognitive behavioural approaches to treating those exposed to trauma.
-This integrative approach helps people in an effective and rapid manner.

 Now, ‘Cognitive Processing and Integration’ does sound a little complicated, so what does it actually mean?